svalio/atlassian-connect-express-encryption/README.md

 ### How to secure a route with OAuth

 Add-ons are secured through [two-legged OAuth](http://todo).
-To simplify OAuth verification on your routes, you can simply add a `feebs` middleware to your route:
+To simplify OAuth verification on your routes, you can simply add a `atlassian-connect-express` middleware to your route:

     module.exports = function (app, addon) {
         app.get('/protected-resource',